-Can the Associate reverse a car or drive through narrow gaps with confidence?
-You may choose to ask for a slow speed manoeuvre to be performed if you have not seen sufficient skill demonstrated during the drive.
+Can the Associate ride through narrow gaps with confidence?
+Can a motorcyclist ride at walking pace without losing their balance?
+Can the Associate push the machine back into a bay?
+You may choose to ask for a slow speed manoeuvre to be performed if you have not seen sufficient skill demonstrated during the ride.